shivam178/shivam178/README.md

 ### Hi there 👋

-I'm Shivam, Full stack developer.
+I'm Shivam, a full-stack developer.
 <!--
 **shivam178/shivam178** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.